eatyourpeas/checktick/docs/encryption.md

 #### Step 3: Acknowledge Responsibility

-Check all boxes:
+Satisfy each of the following:

-- ☐ I understand this passphrase encrypts ALL organization surveys
+- I understand this passphrase encrypts ALL Organisation surveys
-- ☐ I understand if this passphrase is lost, ALL organization data is unrecoverable
+- I understand if this passphrase is lost, ALL Organisation data is unrecoverable
-- ☐ I will securely share this passphrase only with authorized data managers
+- I will securely share this passphrase only with authorized data managers
-- ☐ I have documented this passphrase in our organization's secure records
+- I have documented this passphrase in our Organisation's secure records
-- ☐ I understand I am responsible for passphrase management
+- I understand I am responsible for passphrase management

 #### Step 4: Secure Passphrase Management

 **Recommended practices**:

 1. **Store in organizational password manager** (e.g., 1Password Teams, LastPass Enterprise)
 2. **Document access procedures** (who can access, how to request access)
 3. **Create physical backup** in organizational safe